 Ford Foundation Law School Public Interest Fellowships

-Stanford Law School's Summer 2013 Ford Foundation Public Interest Fellows pose with Levin Center staff at the Fall 2013 symposium at Ford Foundation headquarters in New York City.
+The 2013-2014 Ford Foundation Public Interest Fellows from all four law schools pose with Ford Foundation Program Officer Douglas Wood, seated at center, at the Fall 2014 symposium at Ford Foundation headquarters in New York City.

 We are delighted to participate in the 2014-2015 Ford Foundation Law School Public Interest Fellowship Program.
 This program was originally established to enable a cohort of first- and second-year law students from the four participating law schools (Stanford, Yale, Harvard and NYU) to have a substantive and transformative experience as summer interns with domestic and international Ford grantee organizations.
 The Ford Foundation expanded the program in 2013-2014 to include postgraduate fellowships.
 For more information about this initiative, please see the Ford Foundation website.

 Working closely with lawyers and advocates, students will gain exposure to a variety of diverse settings and will be exposed to such topics as reproductive rights, civil rights, gay, lesbian, and transgender rights, immigrants’ rights, prisoner and ex-offenders’ rights, voting rights, children’s rights, and other areas of concern with respect to social justice and equity.

 In its inaugural year, the Ford Foundation connected a total of 100 law school students (25 students from each of the four law schools) to grantee organizations both domestically and internationally for ten week placements during Summer 2013.
 See this page for a list of Stanford's Summer 2013 Ford Fellows.